meghanad-kayanattil/meghanad-kayanattil/README.md

 I will be sharing more of my works when I can (since some are part of scientific publications).
 Watch this space for more 😄

-If you find my work interesting and would like to contact, find me:
+If you find my work interesting or if you would like to hire a data scientist with machine learning and programming expertise, find me:

 <p align='center'>
 <a href="https://www.linkedin.com/in/meghanad-kayanattil/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>